 - That a proper river management and control plan should be compiled and implemented by DWA, to ensure proper coordination and effective water usage.
-One of the outcomes must be the management of the available storage capacity for maximum efficiency. - That the final decisions on mitigation of the impact on irrigation be made only after the completion of the Crocodile (West) Reconciliation Study, when the final results are available on the availability of water. - The rightful irrigators' water entitlements should be timeously determined and communicated to the user farmers.
+One of the outcomes must be the management of the available storage capacity for maximum efficiency. - That the final decisions on mitigation of the impact on irrigation be made only after the completion of the Crocodile (West) Reconciliation Study, when the final results are available on the availability of water. - The irrigators' legal water entitlements should be timeously determined and communicated to the user farmers.
+New allocations must be made such that they do not impact on legal entitlements of existing users and the project must be managed accordingly.
+In the unlikely event that existing users' entitlements are impacted, appropriate compensation must be paid.